psteinroe/postgres-async-trigger/README.md

   );
 ```

 Any async trigger declares up to three subscriptions on a table: insert, update and delete.
 Unlike database triggers, each subscription has its own optional `when` clause to filter on old and new.
 We also enforce the selection of columns to reduce the payload size.
 The execute function receives a typed event payload as well as globally declared dependencies.

+> [!NOTE]
+> The payload types are the only integration with Supabase.
+Everything else is just plain Postgres and Node.

 All functions are registered on the server and collected on startup of the service.
 Before we start processing jobs, a `set_subscriptions` rpc is called that merges all subscriptions into the `async_trigger.subscription` table:

 ```sql
 create table if not exists async_trigger.subscription (